icgrp/prflow_nested_dfx/README.md

 are hierarchically recombined from multiple smaller pages** depending on the size of user operators.
 This unique capability not only accelerates FPGA compilation but also relieves users of the burden to fit the operators to the fixed-sized pages.
+For more details, please refer to our FPT2022 paper.

 The starting code is forked from [PLD](https://github.com/icgrp/pld2022) repository [[Xiao/ASPLOS2022](https://ic.ese.upenn.edu/abstracts/pld_asplos2022.html)].